THE FACTOR-BASED INVESTING

 Unable to overcome the doubt, you say ‘no’ to the sales representative despite his repeated attempts to convince you.

-No worries.
-Let me invite you to our FREE Factor-based Investing Introductory Courses.
-We will also share case studies and additional materials you will NOT find on this guide.
-Just put your detail below to grab the seat (takes 5 seconds):
+Come by our FREE factor-based Investing Introductory Course to get the cliff notes version.
+Plus, we'll share case studies and additional materials that you will NOT find in this guide.
+Just update your details below to grab the seat (only 5 seconds):

 Your close friend might recommended you a stock because he has heard some rumours about a takeover.
 The stock is going to sell at twice its current price soon, he whispers.
 You may have attended a talk by an investment guru who forecasts boldly that the market is going to crash and you should sell all your stocks and stay in cash.
 Or you might have met up with a financial advisor who tells you not to listen to both your friend and the guru and that you should stick to prudent long term investments.
 He then proceeds to show you a set of unit trusts you should be investing in.

 Each is a self-proclaimed expert.
 Each touts his method to be the best.
 Who can you trust?

 Can their investment strategy pass the ‘vitamin test’?

 Like vitamins, finance has also been backed by established research.
 For stocks investing, there are proven Factors or metrics that will produce higher investment returns.
 If you have bought stocks that exhibit the characteristics, you will achieve better investment results.

 These Factors and metrics have undergone rigorous statistical tests with decades of data as a validation process.
 The studies must also be able to stand against the stringent peer review process, whereby the findings remain consistent when other researchers repeat the tests.

 Hence, these Factors can be considered proven and dependable primary drivers of investment returns.